adgut1509/Technical-Writing-Task/docs/pc/bank.md

 - Nest Bank

 :::info
-In the list, you can also select a standard/postal transfer, which is a useful option for people who don't have a bank account or can't pay online.
-If you select this option and click **Buy and pay**, you will see transfer details you need to complete the transfer.
+You can also select a standard/postal transfer, which is a useful option if you don't have a bank account or can't pay online.
+If you select this option and click **Buy and pay**, you will see the transfer details you need to complete the transfer.
 You can then make the transfer at a post office.
 :::

 3. In the **Summary**, click **Buy and pay**.

     ![Summary: Buy and pay](<Summary - Buy and pay.png>)

 4. You will be redirected to your bank's website.
 Log in and follow the instructions to order a transfer.
-When you finish, you will automaticaly be logged out and redirected back to Allegro.
+When you finish, you will automatically be logged out and redirected back to Allegro.

     If the payment is successful, you'll see a *Thank you for your purchases!* message and an estimated delivery date.